 It’s easy to assign players to teams, using the data collected from your first evaluation (see image below).
-You can then easily export teams to SportsEngine or TeamSnap directly from SkillShark if desired.
+You can then easily export and import teams from team management softwares like SportsEngine or TeamSnap directly to SkillShark if desired.

 Trade in the player evaluation forms for the SkillShark app.
 Evaluate players from any mobile device or tablet, and save over 50+ hours by eliminating the need for data entry into spreadsheets.